-The management's discussion and analysis, budgetary comparison information and the schedule of funding progress for post employment benefit plan as listed as other required supplementary information in the table of contents are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+The management's discussion and analysis, budget and actual comparison information and the schedule of funding progress as listed as other required supplementary information in the table of contents are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Independent School District No. 206's basic financial statements.
-The other supplementary information, schedule of expenditures of federal awards as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the Uniform Financial Accounting and Reporting Standards Compliance Table as required by the Minnesota Department of Education are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards and Uniform Financial Accounting and Reporting Standards Compliance Table have been subjected to the auditing procedures applied in our audit of the basic financial statements and, in our opinion, are fairly stated in all material aspects in relation to the basic financial statements taken as a whole.
-The other supplementary information has not been subjected to the auditors' procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.
+The accompanying budget and actual schedule and Uniform Financial Accounting and Reporting Standards Compliance Table (Unaudited) as required by the Minnesota Department of Education listed in the table of contents as other supplementary information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards as required by the U.S. Office of Management and Budget Circular A-133, Audits of State, Local Governments, and Non-Profit Organizations is also presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of federal awards has been subjected to the auditing procedures applied in our audit of the basic financial statements and, in our opinion, is fairly stated in all material aspects in relation to the basic financial statements taken as a whole.
+The other supplementary information has not been subjected to the procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.